Skver (Hasidic dynasty): Reb Itzikl, founder of the dynasty

-After Hershele died on Chol Hamoed Succos 5548 (1788), Itzikl, the seventh son of Mordechai of Chernobyl and Hershele's son-in-law, became the next rabbi of Skver.
+After Hershele died on Chol Hamoed Succos, 5548 (1788), Itzikl, the seventh son of Mordechai of Chernobyl and Hershele's son-in-law, became the next rabbi of Skver.

 Itzikl was married three times.
-He married his first wife, who was a granddaughter of Rabbi Yitzchok of Radvil and the Apter Rov, in 1783.
+He married his first wife, a granddaughter of Rabbi Yitzchok of Radvil and the Apter Rov, in 1783.
 They had two sons: Avrohom Yehoshua Heshil of Makhnovka, and Menachum Nochum of Shpikov.
 His second wife, Chaya Malka, was a daughter of Rabbi Yisroel Friedman of Ruzhin.
 His third wife, Chana Sima, was the daughter of Rabbi (Tsvi) Hershele of Skver.

-Itzikl is known in Hasidic legend as the filozof eloki, the Godly philosopher.
+Itzikl is known in Hasidic legend as the filozof eloki ("the Godly philosopher").
 The Haskala movement (the "Jewish Enlightenment"), was sweeping through Eastern Europe in the late eighteenth century, and Itzikl frequently attempted to debate and confront the Maskilim.

-There are no published works by Itzikl himself, although a collection of oral teachings called "Yalkut Meorei Or" (among other books) has been published by Skverer Hasidim in recent years, under the imprint of Mechon Mishkenos Yakov.
+There are no published works by Itzikl himself, but a collection of oral teachings called "Yalkut Meorei Or" (among other books) has been published by Skverer Hasidim in recent years under the imprint of Mechon Mishkenos Yakov.

 Reb Avraham Yeshia Heshil

-Reb Dovidl
+Dovidl

-Rabbi Itzikl's son by his third wife Chana Sima, Reb Dovidl, succeeded his father as Skverer Rebbe.
-He was known to be ascetic and exceedingly reticent.
-He once said, "Men shvagt un men shvagt, dernoch riet men abisl un men shvagt vater" ("We keep silent, and we keep silent; then we speak a bit, and go on keeping silent").
+Itzikl's son by his third wife Chana Sima, Dovidl, succeeded his father as Skverer Rebbe.

-In 1919, Rebbe Dovidl left Skvira for Kiev due to the Bolshevik revolution, which left smaller cities and towns unsafe.
+In 1919, Dovidl left Skvira for Kiev due to the Bolshevik revolution.
 He stayed in Kiev until his death (on 15 Kislev 5680) later that year.
 He left no published works.

 Skver in the U.S.: The New Square Faction

 Reb Yakov Yosef

-Rebbe Dovidl's son, Rebbe Yakov Yosef (1899–1968) married Trana, the daughter of Rabbi Pinye of Ustilla and granddaughter of Yissachar Dov Rokeach of Belz, in 1925.
+Dovidl's son, Rebbe Yakov Yosef (1899–1968) married Trana, the daughter of Rabbi Pinye of Ustilla and granddaughter of Yissachar Dov Rokeach of Belz, in 1925.
 As a young man, he lived in Belz, and later adopted some of the Belzer customs.
 A few years later, he set up court in Kalarash, Romania (now Călăraşi, Moldova), and later in Iaşi.
 After World War II, he lived in Bucharest.

 In 1948, after surviving the war in Romania, Yakov Yosef came to the United States.

-After spending a few years in Williamsburg, Brooklyn he established a community in what was then rural Rockland County, New York, and named it New Square, where he moved with a few followers in 1956.
+After spending a few years in Williamsburg, Brooklyn, he established a community in what was then rural Rockland County, New York, and named it New Square, where he moved with a few followers in 1956.

-Duvid Twersky
+Rabbi Duvid Twersky

 After Yakov Yosef's death in 1968 his son Duvid Twersky became rebbe.
 Aside from its headquarters in New Square and its branches in New York City, the group maintains institutions in Canada, England, and Israel.
 Its school in New Square has close to five-thousand students.